S. Alex Yang

 Trade Credit in Supply Chains: Multiple Creditors and Priority Rules, with John R. Birge.
 (Download)

-J. R. Birge and S. A. Yang (2007) A Model of Taxable Portfolio with Many Assets, Journal of Banking and Finance, 31 (2007), 3269–3290.
+A Model for Tax Advantages of Portfolios with Many Assets, with John Birge, Journal of Banking and Finance, 31, 3269–3290.